 Multiple mall shopping situations are within household's shopping consciousness.
 Although all aspects are recognized by mall shoppers, it is the physical and social environment that is highly perceived by them.
 Time and distance did not deter households from their mall shopping activities.
 Households therefore were able to give importance to necessity goods in allocating resources among the various expenditure items they buy from malls.
 It further implies that household spending in malls are not born out of impulse, but rather planned.
 Given the ratio of aggregate spending in malls to income (54%) imply that malls have calved themselves to the spending pattern of the households.
-High-quality consciousness and price consciousness are the dom 129 ecision-making styles existing among households.
-The other six (6) decision styles were also are also and the total state of the styles.
+High-quality consciousness and price consciousness are the dominant decision-making styles existing among households.
+The other six (6) decision styles were also evident but at moderate levels.

 All models generated through hierarchical regression were statistically significant as indicated by their F-values (at p<.05).
-However, their corresponding coefficients of determination (R^2) indicated that not all models generated have practical significance.
+However, their corresponding coefficients of determination (R2) indicated that not all models generated have practical significance.
 The model which satisfied both characteristics and can therefore be meaningful to be used for predicting spending behavior was the model for aggregate spending.
 Household income was the common predictor for all models generated in this study.
 Moreover, income was consistently the predictor which has the greatest impact in the variance explained by the models.
 Some models have other significant common predictors.